 Brushing and flossing daily are critical to maintaining your dental health, but routine preventive care gives you another layer of protection from dental health issues.
 Regular six-month appointments ensure that we treat cavities and other problems early before they become severe, and our deep cleanings keep even the smallest, hard-to-reach places free from harm.
-Whether it’s been six months or six years since your last dental appointment, call us today at 956-997-4044 to get ahead of the game!
+Whether it’s been six months or six years since your last dental appointment, contact us today at 956-997-4044 to get ahead of the game!

 Almost half of American adults have some form of periodontal disease, but symptoms are very subtle during the early stages and it often goes unrecognized.
 Periodontal disease (also known as gum disease) has a few different stages, and once it progresses past a certain point, it cannot be reversed.